The Glory Field

 Is it any good?

-THE GLORY FIELD weaves together five stories to tell the tale of a strong family living on the land that their slave ancestors had worked and came to own.
-Each story has the power to keep readers involved, from Lizzie's exciting escape from slavery and Elijah's battle against a storm to Malcolm's trip from New York to South Carolina with his drug-addicted cousin.
+THE GLORY FIELD weaves together five stories to tell the powerful tale of a strong family living on the land that their slave ancestors had worked and came to own.
+Each story keeps readers involved, from Lizzie's exciting escape from slavery and Elijah's battle against a storm to Malcolm's trip from New York to South Carolina with his drug-addicted cousin.

 The book introduces a wide range of characters and attitudes.
 While many incidents of white prejudice occur, Walter Dean Myers also presents whites who want justice for their black neighbors.
 Readers discover the fates of later generations of teenage characters as the stories progress.
 Tommy dies in Vietnam, and Luvenia becomes a wealthy businesswoman.
 The strong, capable Lewis family endures with Malcolm as its future.